 - Or you get injured for an unexplained reason and it sets your goals backward.

-If we go back to "practice makes perfect," why would you squat once a week to improve for?
-Competitive sport athletes don't practice movements and plays once a week, so why should you?
+If we go back to practice makes perfect, why would you squat once a week to improve?
+Competitive sports athletes don't practice movements and play once a week, so why should you?
 Once the central nervous system has adapted to the demand of a correct squat, chance of injury is dramatically decreased.

 Strength athletes get stronger by attempting lifts more frequently, and due to elevated protein synthesis size also occurs - a true hybrid program.

 Exercise selection is important for this style of training, so I will provide an optimal full body beginner routine for those starting out.
 You will be training each body part 3 times a week with the most challenging lifts.

 Be sure to keep the rep ranges the exact same for at least a week and your rest period of 60-90 seconds the same for the lift for adaptation to occur.
 It is important to follow the program exactly for the first week and then make adjustments to rep ranges and rest periods and intensity based on how you recovered.

 - Squats - 2 x 6-8 reps